ericoporto/ags-manual-wiki/Translations.md

 - **NormalFont** - sets the font used for displaying messages on screen.
 This corresponds to the [`Game.NormalFont`](Game#gamenormalfont) script property.
 The value may be either the font's number or `DEFAULT` for no change.
 - **SpeechFont** - sets the font used for character speech.
 This corresponds to the [`Game.SpeechFont`](Game#gamespeechfont) script property.
 The value may be either the font's number or `DEFAULT` for no change.
 - **TextDirection** - sets the direction in which the text is written.
 This corresponds to calling the [`SetGameOption`](Globalfunctions_General#setgameoption) script function with the OPT_RIGHTTOLEFT argument.
 The value may be `LEFT` (for left-to-right), `RIGHT` (for right-to-left) or `DEFAULT`.
+- **Encoding** - sets the encoding hint that matches the encoding of the file.
+If you use UTF-8, the file must be saved with **UTF-8 without BOM** encoding.
+Your game can be set to a different encoding, just make sure that the font used supports the encoding used.

 Example: